GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Statistics

 \subsection{Interval Distribution}

 An interval is the pitch difference between two notes.
+Intervals can be either melodic intervals or harmonic intervals.
+A harmonic interval is the pitch difference of two notes being played at the same time.
+A melodic interval is the pitch difference between two successive notes.
+We consider both harmonic intervals and melodic intervals as intervals.
+We calculate the distribution of intervals of six composers.
+Notes are represented as a list of events in a MIDI format.
+We calculate an interval as:

-Intervals can be melodic intervals or harmonic intervals.
-We calculate intervals by parsing the MIDI files of GiantMIDI-Piano.
-An interval is calculated by $ \Delta = y_{n} - y_{n-1} $, where $ y_{n} $ is the midi pitch of a note, and $ n $ is the index of the note.
-We calculate ordered pitch-class intervals \citep{forte1973structure}, that is, positive intervals and negative intervals are different.
+where $ y_{n} $ is the MIDI pitch of a note and $ n $ is the index of the note.

+We calculate ordered intervals including both positive intervals and negative intervals.
 For example, the interval $ \Delta $ for an upward progress from $ \text{C}_{4} $ to $ \text{D}_{4} $ is $ 2 $, and the interval $ \Delta $ for a downward progress from $ \text{C}_{4} $ to $ \text{A}_{3} $ is $ -3 $.
-We only calculate the intervals within an octave, from -11 to 11.
+We only consider intervals between -11 to 11 (included) and discard the intervals outside this region.
 For example, the value 11 indicates a major seventh interval.
-Fig. \ref{fig:selected_composers_intervals} shows the interval distribution of the six composers.
-J. S. and Debussy used major second most in their works.
-Mozart, Beethoven, Chopin and Liszt used most minor third in their works.
-The interval distribution are not symmetric, for example, J. S. Bach used more downward major second than upward major second.
+Fig. \ref{fig:selected_composers_intervals} shows the interval distribution of six composers.
+All composers used major second and minor third most in their works.
+The interval distribution is not symmetric to the origin.
+For example, J. S. Bach and Mozart used more downward major second than the upward major second.
+In the works of J. S. Bach, the dip in the interval 0 indicates that repeated notes are less commonly used than non-repeated notes.
+Other composers used more repeated notes than J. S. Bach.
 Major seventh and tritone are least used by all composers.
+Some Romantic and later composers, including Chopin, Liszt, and Debussy used all intervals more uniformly than J. S. Bach from Baroque era.